Telenor posts Q1 loss after writing off Myanmar business following coup | Business

 Telenor posts Q1 loss after writing off Myanmar business following coup

-Norway's Telenor said on Tuesday it had written off the value of its Myanmar operation in light of the country's deteriorating security and human rights situation, plunging the group into a first-quarter loss and sending its shares lower.
+Norway's Telenor wrote off the value of its Myanmar operation in light of the country's deteriorating security and human rights situation, plunging the group into a first-quarter loss and sending its shares lower on Tuesday.
 While it will continue to operate in Myanmar, Telenor's mobile business in the Asian country, where it has had a presence since 2014, remains severely restricted following the military's seizing of power in a Feb.
 1 coup.

-The company added some 2 million users in Myanmar during the quarter, increasing its local customer base to 18.2 million.
-But the new regime imposed network restrictions for all operators, and on March 15 ordered a nationwide shutdown of mobile data that has since cut Telenor's subscription and traffic revenues in the country in half, the company said.
+The new regime imposed network restrictions for all operators, and on March 15 ordered a nationwide shutdown of mobile data that has since cut Telenor's subscription and traffic revenues in the country in half, the company said.
+However, it still added some 2 million users in Myanmar during the quarter as call volumes rose, increasing its local customer base to 18.2 million.

 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) fell 8% year-on-year to 13 billion crowns, in line with an analyst forecast of 13.1 billion crowns.
-Telenor, reiterated full-year guidance for overall organic revenue and earnings to remain unchanged year-on-year from 2020.
+Telenor reiterated full-year guidance for overall organic revenue and earnings to remain unchanged year-on-year from 2020, excluding the Myanmar impact.
 It repeated that capital expenditure would amount to between 15% and 16% of sales.

-The company, which serves 187 million customers in nine countries across Europe and Asia, a net gain of 5 million since the start of the year, last month announced plans to merge its Malaysian unit with competitor Axiata, seeking to form a new market leader.. ($1 = 8.3020 Norwegian crowns) (Editing by Kim Coghill and Kirsten Donovan)
+The company, which serves 187 million customers in nine countries across Europe and Asia, a net gain of 5 million since the start of the year, last month announced plans to merge its Malaysian unit with competitor Axiata, seeking to form a new market leader.. ($1 = 8.3020 Norwegian crowns) (Additional reporting by Gwladys Fouche; Editing by Kim Coghill and Kirsten Donovan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)